diagrams/diagrams-doc/manual/diagrams-manual.rst

 > example = t1 =/= t2 =/= t3

-The most important thing to keep in mind when working with text objects is that they *take up no space*; that is, the bounding function for a text object is constantly zero.
+The most important thing to keep in mind when working with text objects is that they *take up no space*; that is, the envelope for a text object is constantly zero.
 If we omitted the rectangle from the above example, there would be no output.

 .. container:: warning